cap-js/docs/java/working-with-cql/query-execution.md

 };
 ```

 [Deep write](./query-execution#deep-insert-upsert) via (aliased) compositions is supported if there are corresponding compositions in the underlying entity definition.
-Deep write via compositions only defined in the view (mixins) is not supported and the data for these composition targets is ignored.
-Values for elements corresponding to *expressions* and *functions* is ignored as well.
+Deep write via compositions that are only defined in the view (mixins) is not supported and the data for such mixin compositions is ignored.
+Data for elements corresponding to *expressions* and *functions* is ignored as well.

 ::: warning Path Expressions
 Path expressions navigating *associations* (e.g. *header.customer.name*) are [not writable](#cascading-over-associations) by default.
 To avoid issues on write, annotate them with [@readonly](../../guides/providing-services#readonly).